 Create a data source

-DataWorks recommends creating and managing all data sources centrally in Management Center.
+DataWorks recommends that you create and manage all data sources centrally in Management Center.
 Data sources created here are reusable, manageable, and support features like environment isolation.
 This approach is a best practice for enterprise-level data development and production workloads.

 You can create a data source in either Management Center or Data Integration.
 The following table compares the two methods.